lmc2179/lmc2179.github.io/drafts/stratification.md

 $\underbrace{\delta(X)}_\textrm{Conditional Treatment effect} = \underbrace{\mathbb{E}[y \mid T = 1, X]}_\textrm{Average outcome when treated} - \underbrace{\mathbb{E}[y \mid T = 0, X]}_\textrm{Average outcome when control} $

 stratification is basically always the first step for me when doing an analysis like this, even though there are lots of directions it might take after that

+# Coarsening and stratifying

+# Estimating the ATE with matching

+# Building an HTE model